Optimization of Annealed Importance Sampling Hyperparameters: Optimized Path Annealed Importance Sampling

 \section{Optimized Path Annealed Importance Sampling}

 Typical implementations of AIS use predefined heuristics for the sequence $\left(\gamma_k\right)_k$ and the schedule $\beta$.
-Popular choices include the geometric average density path $\gamma(t, z) = \tilde\pi(z)^{\beta(t)}q_\phi(z|x)^{\beta(1-t)}$ with linear $\beta(t) = t$ or geometric $\beta(t) = \alpha^{\log t}$ schedule, for some real $\alpha > 1$.
-In contrast, we propose to optimize the bridging distribution path $\gamma(t, \cdot)$ in a class of positive parametric functions.
+Popular choices include the geometric average density path $\gamma(t, z) = \tilde\pi(z)^{\beta(t)}q_\phi(z|x)^{1 - \beta(t)}$ with linear $\beta(t) = t$ or geometric $\beta(t) = \alpha^{\log t}$ schedule, for some real $\alpha > 1$.
+Instead of focusing on optimization of the transition kernels for a fix annealing sequence, we propose to optimize the bridging distribution path $\gamma(t, \cdot)$ in a class of positive parametric functions.
 If the class is sufficiently large the schedule $\beta$ will be implicit in $\gamma$ and therefore we can fix the schedule to be linear and only focus on parameterizing the $\gamma(t, \cdot)$.
 We use Deep Neural Networks (DNN) to define our parametric density function path.
 We name our procedure Optimized Path Annealed Importance Sampling (OP-AIS).